webash/docker-light-baseimage/README.md

 - **/container/environment**: for environment files.
 - **/container/service**: for services to install, setup and run.
-- **/container/service-available**: for service that may be on demand downloaded, installed, setup and run.
+- **/container/services-available**: for service that may be on demand downloaded, installed, setup and run.
 - **/container/tool**: for image tools.

 By the way at run time another directory is created:
-- **/container/run**: To store container run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.
+- **/container/run**: To store container state, startup, process and finish files to run based on files in /container/environment  directory.

 But this will be dealt with in the following section.

 ### Service directory structure

-This section define a service directory that can be added in /container/service or /container/service-available.
+This section define a service directory that can be added in /container/service or /container/services-available.

 - **my-service**: root directory
 - **my-service/install.sh**: install script (not mandatory).